Get Tech Tips

-When I was a new commercial maintenance tech I used to get belts far too tight.
-This would result in high amperage on the blower, belt breakage, stretching and excessive bearing wear.
-You want the belt to be tight enough that it doesn’t slip or vibrate excessively but no tighter.
-In most cases, the tension is adjusted by moving the position of the motor itself, either by way of adjusting the height of the motor base plate or sliding the base plate back and forth.
-In some cases, the tensioning will be done with a tensioner pulley like the one shown below.
+When I was a new commercial maintenance tech, I used to get belts far too tight.
+That would result in high amperage on the blower, belt breakage, stretching, and excessive bearing wear.
+You want the belt to be tight enough that it doesn't slip or vibrate excessively but no tighter.
+In most cases, the tension is adjusted by moving the motor's position, either by adjusting the height of the motor base plate or sliding the base plate back and forth.
+In some cases, the tensioning will be done with a tensioner pulley, like the one shown below.

 Clean Condensers, Split as Needed

-Many commercial units have multirow condensers that will need to be split from time to time to get them completely clean.
-The frequency that this will be required is dependant on the location of the unit and the amount of debris in the air.
-Here is a video showing the process.
+Many commercial units have multi-row condensers that will need to be split from time to time to clean them completely.
+The frequency of this task will depend on the unit's location and the amount of debris in the air.
+Here is a video showing the process:

-Many 3-phase systems will already have phase monitoring controls installed that check for voltage imbalance and dropped legs of power.
-This is important on 3-phase systems because even small imbalances can result in motor heat and failure.
+Many three-phase systems will already have phase monitoring controls installed that check for voltage imbalance and dropped legs of power.
+These controls are important on three-phase systems because even small imbalances can result in motor heat and failure.
 Check voltage from leg to leg on all three legs on the equipment.
-Any imbalance of more than 2% is considered detrimental and an imbalance of over 4% is totally unacceptable.
-To learn more about exactly how to measure voltage imbalance read this excellent article by John Tomczyk
+Any imbalance of more than 2% is considered detrimental, and an imbalance of over 4% is totally unacceptable.
+To learn more about exactly how to measure voltage imbalance, read this excellent article by John Tomczyk.